theRealMarkCastillo/psa-ai-frameworks/RED_FLAGS_CHECKLIST.md

 ### 🚩 9.
 Mathematical Overkill
 **Warning sign**:
 - Complex equations for simple concepts
-- Differential equations, graph Laplacians, statistical tests
+- Differential equations, graph Laplacians, category theory, statistical tests
+- Professional mathematical formatting obscuring unfalsifiable claims
 - **But**: Core advice is basic (sleep well, manage stress, decide carefully)
+- Mathematics applied to inherently subjective/qualitative experiences

 **Why it matters**: Math should clarify, not obscure.
 If simple advice works, complex math is cargo cult.
+Mathematical sophistication can mask pseudoscience from non-expert audiences.

-**What to ask**: "What does this framework offer that CBT/DBT doesn't?"
+**What to ask**: "What does this framework offer that CBT/DBT doesn't?" or "What empirical phenomena does this math actually predict?"

+**Real example**: [SUBJECT_A_CASE_STUDY_PUBLICATION.md](SUBJECT_A_CASE_STUDY_PUBLICATION.md) shows how professional mathematical formatting can create false legitimacy for unfalsifiable claims.

 ---